uncle-barchen/ruqmoi/ruqmoi.md

   + upright: fruits of labor, self-sufficiency, financial independence, rewards, luxury.
   + reversed: reckless spending, living beyond your means, false success, hustling.
 + The Wanderer's Oracle: Earth ‖ Rain Clouds
+  + poem: "Gone the rain body but caught breath / raises mine from earth rich in rust, / eld elixir of leaves entombed."
   + situation: The Wanderer sees the earth breathe forth new, misty clouds (rain ghosts) after the recent rains have passed.
   + admonition: Be encouraged!
 Your path will be soggy and shrouded in mists, but press on with a glad heart,